Yes! We Have No Bananas

 "Yes!
 We Have No Bananas" is an American novelty song by Frank Silver and Irving Cohn published March 23, 1923.
 It became a major hit that year (placing No. 1 for five weeks) when it was recorded by Billy Jones, Billy Murray, Arthur Hall, Snoopy's Classiks on Toys, Irving Kaufman, and others.
 It was recorded later by Benny Goodman and His Orchestra, Spike Jones & His City Slickers, Louis Prima, Kidsongs, and many more.

 History

 In 1923, Frank Silver explained the origin of the song to Time Magazine: "I am an American, of Jewish ancestry, with a wife and a young son.
 About a year ago my little orchestra was playing at a Long Island hotel.
-To and from the hotel I was wont to stop at a fruit stand owned by a Greek, who began every sentence with 'Yes'.
+To and from the hotel I would stop at a fruit stand owned by a Greek, who began every sentence with 'Yes'.
 The jingle of his idiom haunted me and my friend Cohn.
 Finally I wrote this verse and Cohn fitted it with a tune."

 The shopkeeper who said "Yes!
 We Have No Bananas" and inspired this song may have been one of the many affected by a worldwide decline in the banana crop caused by Panama disease.